So many people hold ill feelings about that six-letter word. The ever so restrictive, unachievable, hard-to-grasp, math-phobic BUDGET! You know.

 What is a budget?

-It isn’t as awful as you may think.
+It is better than you may think.

 It’s just an estimate of money coming in and money going out within a specific period.